ocoolidge/CART451/nlpProject/readme.md

 It takes a random syllable from the original dataset and combines them into one nonsense string a few syllables long.
 Most of these end up being total gibberish which is why I made a second version.
 This verson takes three random full words from the original dataset and combines them into one fictional company, some of which seem like they could actually exist.
 I am still working on a visualization, forgive me Sabine!

+if you run index.js, both programs will run and place their outputs in the files generate1.txt and generate2.txt